pixelstorm/slots/README.md

 - **Three matching symbols**: Jackpot!
 Win the full value of the symbols
 - **Two matching symbols**: Partial win based on the symbol value

+## Special Curses

+- **Three skulls**: The Skull Curse!
+Half of your gold is distributed evenly to all other players
+- **Two skulls**: The Minor Curse!
+33% of your gold is distributed evenly to all other players

 ## Installation and Setup

 1. Clone the repository